+Stage 2 - Impact Assessm Will the proposed action a of the following?
 Does the proposal have any positive, negative or neutral impacts?
 Describe why it will have a positive/negative or neutral impact on the Welsh language.
 What evidence do you have to support this view?
 What action(s) can you take to mitigate any negative impacts or better contribute to positive impacts?
 Compliance with the Council's Statutory Welsh Language Standards e.g increasing or reducing the Council's ability to deliver services through the Medium of Welsh.
 Consider the rights of Welsh speakers to use Welsh when dealing with the Council and for staff to use Welsh at Work Positive The LSCs will have a positive impact on the Welsh Language as it will allow 18 learners to access full time Welsh medium specialist provision.
 It will also create 4 new Welsh speaking posts: 2 teaching and 2 non-teaching who will support the pupils attending the provisions, thus increasing the LA's ability to deliver services through the medium of Welsh.
-There is a new legislative duty under the Additional Learning Needs and Education Tribunal Wales (ALNET) Act 2018 that requires the LA to provide a bilingual ALN system.
+There is a new legislative duty under the Additional Learning Needs and Education Tribunal Wales (ALNET) Act 2018 that requires the LA to provide a bi- lingual ALN system.
 Monitor demand and assess the need for specialist Welsh medium LSC provision Treating the Welsh language, no less favourably than the English language Positive Whilst there are 45 English medium LSCs RCT does not currently have Primary Phase Welsh medium LSC provision As previously noted the LA does not currently have Welsh medium Primary Phase LSC provision.
 This proposal seeks to rectify the inequality.
-Monitor demand and assess the need for specialist Welsh medium LSC provision for pupils with additional learning needs.
+Monitor demand and assess the need for specialist Welsh medium LSC provision

-Stage 3 - Strengthening the proposal

-Having listed actions in section 2 which may mitigate any negative impacts or better contribute to positive impacts - please record below which ones you will imbed into the policy proposal and who will be responsible for them.

-Also consider is the proposal necessary?
-Would it be possible to meet demand without any new developments?
-Could other existing provision be used?
-Where should the development be?

-What are you going to do?
+Stage 3 - Strengthening the proposal Having listed actions in section 2 which may mitig ones you will imbed into the policy proposal and we have a section of the policy propolicy propolicy proposal and we have a section of the pupils with additional arning needs. ate any negative impacts or better contribute to positive im who will be responsible for them. t be possible to meet demand without any new developmer nts?
+Could other existing provision What are you going to do?
 When are you going to do it?
 Who is responsible?
 Consultation and engagement with stakeholders (as set out in statutory Consultation Document).
 The consultation will start on 5 th June and will be completed at 5pm on 14 th July 2023.
 The feedback from the consultation will be collated and summarised, and a report presented to the Council's Cabinet in Sept 2023.
 Access & Inclusion Service Learners at hosting schools The Council has acknowledged that the voice of children and young people is about involving them as active participants in the development, delivery, management and improvement of their educational and learner experience.
 Access & Inclusion Service Children and young people have a right to express their views in all matters affecting them and for their views to be heard and given due consideration in accordance with their age and maturity.
-As such, the Council's Access & Inclusion Service will ensure that suitable arrangements are made to involve learners as active participants throughout this consultation process, and if a decision is made to progress the proposal, throughout the implementation process.
+As such, the Council's Access & Inclusion Service will ensure that suitable arrangements Stage 4 - Review are made to involve learners as active participants throughout this consultation process, and if a decision is made to progress the proposal, throughout the implementation process.